 - Budget guidelines for managing your finances

-- Cookbooks and recipes for eating healthy
+- Cookbooks and recipes for meal planning

-- Planners to help you keep track of dates and set personal goals (free printable in post)
+- Planners to help you keep track of dates and set personal goals

-- Reflection questions to ask yourself at the end of the year (free printable in post)
+- Reflection questions to ask yourself at the end of the year

 - Bible Plans to grow your relationship with Jesus